vaibhavtsys/heartland-cscart-plugin/README.md

 # **This repository is no longer maintained.**
-# Heartland SecureSubmit Plugin for CS Cart 4.3.4+
+# Global Payments SecureSubmit Plugin for CS Cart 4.3.4+

 This plugin makes it easy to start taking payments with CS Cart 4.3.4+